Shubhamr837/userservice/README.md

 # userservice

-this repository can be forked and run in intellij .
+this repository can be forked and run in intellij.
+Mysql server address witth username password needs to be configured in package co.hackerscode.userservice.config jpaConfig class .

 following are the api endpoints .